Things to Do in Quebec City in Winter

 Inexpensive Family Hotel

 When we went, we were saving for our bucket list trip to Alaska, so we needed to make this trip on a budget.
 It is hard to find rooms that easily fit a family of five.
 Although Old Quebec is a better place geographically to stay, it requires two rooms for our family.
-It is also much more expensive to stay in, especially in a high season like Carnival.Ā Hotel Classique,Ā a large hotel with apartment-style rooms, two restaurants, free parking and wi-fi about 5 miles from Old Town, was a perfect fit for our family.
+It is also much more expensive to stay in, especially in a high season like Carnival.
+Hotel Classique, a large hotel with apartment-style rooms, two restaurants, free parking and wi-fi about 5 miles from Old Town, was a perfect fit for our family.

 There is a bus stop right out front, but the three feet of snow that fell in the days before I arrived made it tough to take during this trip.
 Although Uber works in Quebec, during this trip, the drivers seemed unwilling to deal with the closed streets that Carnival brings, making this an area a less-than-ideal spot to stay in during this festival.
 I would stay here again, but not during Carnival.